Pentecostal Assemblies of the World: 1924 division

 For nine years after the merger, the PAW was able to maintain its status as an interracial fellowship of churches.
 Certain factors, however, would eventually lead to a breakdown in the communion between whites and blacks.
 One contributing factor to division was the reality of racial segregation and Jim Crow laws in the southern United States.
 Because no racially integrated meetings could be held in the South, all of the PAW's conventions had to be held in northern cities.
 Due to the distance, there were always fewer southern representatives in the church's governing bodies.
 Since the majority of northern members were black and the majority of southern members were white this created a situation where whites were always outvoted.

 In 1924, white leaders of the organization separated from the PAW to form the Pentecostal Church, Incorporated.
 This group subsequently merged with the Pentecostal Assemblies of Jesus Christ to become the present-day United Pentecostal Church International.

+Episcopal era and presiding bishops

+The PAW identifies a series of presiding bishops (sometimes termed the "bishopric timeline"), including: